fpichardom/HapNetworkView/docker-readme.md

 4. Build the application using Maven inside the container
 5. Run the application with X11 forwarding to display the GUI on your host machine

+## Data Persistence

+The Docker setup includes persistent volumes for your data:

+1. **Examples**: Contains example files for testing
+   - Path in container: `/app/Examples`
+   - Path on host: `./Examples`

+2. **Input**: Place your input files here
+   - Path in container: `/app/input`
+   - Path on host: `./input`

+3. **Output**: Results and saved files will appear here
+   - Path in container: `/app/output`
+   - Path on host: `./output`

+Any files you place in the `input` directory will be accessible from within the application.
+Similarly, any files saved by the application to the `output` directory will be available on your host machine.

 ## Troubleshooting

 ### No GUI appears